w3f/polkadot-spec/docs/sect-lightclient.md

 The response is the same as for the *Remote Read Request* message, respectively [Definition -def-num-ref-](sect-lightclient#sect-light-remote-read-response).

-## 7.5.
-Storage for Light Clients {#sect-storage-lightclient}
+## -sec-num- Storage for Light Clients {#sect-storage-lightclient}

 The light client requires a persistent storage for saving the state of the blockchain.
-In addition it requires efficient Serialization/ De-serialization methods to transform SCALE ([Section A.2.2](id-cryptography-encoding#sect-scale-codec)) encoded network traffic for storing and reading from the persistent storage.
+In addition it requires efficient Serialization/ De-serialization methods to transform SCALE ([Section -sec-num-ref-](id-cryptography-encoding#sect-scale-codec)) encoded network traffic for storing and reading from the persistent storage.